Basaseachic Falls National Park: History

 Basaseachic Falls were discovered by Europeans sometime in the 18th century, becoming one of the most popular tourist attraction of the state of Chihuahua.
 The area of the present-day national park was inhabited by Tarahumara prior to the Spanish Colonial period.
-The etymology of the name "Basaseachic" originates from the Tarahumara language, Rarámuri meaning "place of the waterfall".
+The etymology of the name "Basaseachic" originates from the Tarahumara language, Rarámuri meaning "place of the wolves", "basachí" being the word used to call the coyotes.